Dreat/digital_jungle/_notes/Music composition.md

 example:

 1. in key of C we have Dm chord
-2. in key of Dm we have A(A7) as dominant chord
+2. in key of D we have A(A7) as dominant chord
 3. we can "borrow" that A7 and lead into Dm even in a context of C

 Basically, we can create a "pull" into any chord[^15] and add some extra color (C# in A in example above)